startergo/HP8570P-OpenCore/README.md

 # HP8570P-OpenCore
 HP8570P OpenCore
 * Enhanced OpenCore configuration file and EFI folder.
-Used this [Base folder](https://github.com/vzahradnik/hp-elitebook-8570p-opencore) for starting.
+Used this [Base folder](https://github.com/vzahradnik/hp-elitebook-8570p-opencore) for starting the project.
 Tested with High SIerra and Catalina.

 * What works?